 If you have problems paying for college GET HELP right away!
 Call or email the Financial Aid Office to explore your aid options and contact the Bursar’s Office immediately if you have concerns about paying your bill.
 Addressing the problem early gives you more options and prevents your classes from being canceled or your bill being sent to collections.

-After your apply for aid, the Financial Aid Office will send you an aid notification which lists your aid offers.
-When you receive your aid notification, it is your responsibility to compare these to your estimated cost of attendance.
+After you apply for aid, the Financial Aid Office will send you an aid notification which lists your aid offers.
+When you receive your aid notification, it is your responsibility to compare your total aid offers to your estimated cost of attendance.
 This comparison will help you make decisions about which college you will attend and how you will pay for all your costs.